DRAFT MINUTES OF THE LYTHAM ST ANNES ART SOCIETY

 work produced by members; plus, of course, an unknown number viewing two Open Air

-Exhibitions and the Hospital Exhibition.
-Some of our members exhibited at other exhibitions
+Exhibitions.
+Some of our members exhibited at other exhibitions both locally and

-be very successful, with renowned artists giving demonstrations to members and members
+successful, with renowned artists giving demonstrations to members and members of

-it started, with about 120 people per week visiting the site.
-It is regularly updated
+it started, with hundreds per week visiting the site.
+Harvey regularly updates it

 with all our events.
-We have a page on Facebook, which she is told many members
+We have a page on Facebook, which I am told many of you use.

 Through our email circulation, attention is drawn to what’s on in the area and at